Puerto Rican literature: Playwrights

+Emerging Puerto Rican playwrights include Aravind Enrique Adyanthaya, founder of Casa Cruz de la Luna in San Germán, Puerto Rico.
+Also notable in this category is playwright and screenwriter José Rivera, the first Puerto Rican screenwriter to be nominated for an Academy Award.

 Stateside playwrights of Puerto Rican ancestry include Lin-Manual Miranda, who won a Pulitzer Prize and Grammy Awards for the Broadway musical Hamilton.
 Miranda, whose parents are Puerto Rican, co-created In the Heights with Quiara Alegría Hudes, whose mother is Puerto Rican.

 Journalists

 A variety of journalists and columnists further enrich Puerto Rican letters.

 Nelson Antonio Denis published more than 300 editorials in El Diario La Prensa about the New York/Puerto Rican diaspora, which were recognized with repeated "Best Editorial Writing" awards from the National Association of Hispanic Journalists.
 Denis's history book War Against All Puerto Ricans, about the evolution of US-Puerto Rico relations since 1898, was the best-selling book in Puerto Rico in 2015 and 2016.

 José Luis González (1926-1996) whose work País de cuatro pisos y otros ensayos describes the rigid structures of island society.

 David Gonzalez is a journalist at the New York Times.
 Over a 25-year career, Gonzalez has written hundreds of stories in the New York Times which deal with the history, culture, politics and people of Puerto Rico.
 In 2013, the National Association of Hispanic Journalists inducted Gonzalez into its Hall of Fame, in recognition of his lifetime of committed and compassionate journalism.

 Gerson Borrero is a journalist, radio host, and TV commentator in New York City.
 He has been editor-at-large of City & State NY and editor-in-chief of El Diario/La Prensa, the largest Spanish-language newspaper in New York City.
-His press coverage has ranged from New York City politics,Gerson Borrero; New York Post; April 22, 2012; "Hispanic vote not uno-fied" cultural reviews and personality profiles, to the Somos Uno Conference and the Puerto Rican Day Parade.
+His press coverage has ranged from New York City politics, cultural reviews and personality profiles, to the Somos Uno Conference and the Puerto Rican Day Parade.